Can vaccinated and unvaccinated people from different households visit each other?

 It depends.
 If one of the households has people at high-risk of severe COVID-19 illness, then you should visit outdoors or indoors with the windows open, wearing well-fitted masks, and maintaining physical distance (at least 6 feet / 2 meters).

-If everyone from the two households is fully vaccinated, then visiting outdoors or in a private indoor setting without anyone wearing masks is a low risk of spreading COVID-19.
+If the unvaccinated or partially vaccinated household does not have any high-risk individuals, then visiting outdoors or in a private indoor setting with one fully vaccinated household without anyone wearing masks is a low risk of spreading COVID-19.

 What if my household has people who are fully vaccinated and others who aren’t?

 If only some people in your household are fully vaccinated, you should take precautions as if your household is unvaccinated.
-This is because we don’t know enough yet about whether the vaccine prevents the spread of COVID-19 from one person to another.
 This means you should wear masks and stay 6 feet (2 meters) apart when visiting with people from other partially or unvaccinated households – and avoid those gatherings if possible.

 You can visit with people from one fully-vaccinated household at a time as long as no one in your household is at risk of severe COVID-19 illness.